gammaled/guled-investment-group/README.md

 **Fonts**

 I tried to look for very simple fonts that were very easy to read and looked professional.
-I chose [Roboto](https://fonts.google.com/specimen/Roboto) all headings and text.
+I chose [Roboto](https://fonts.google.com/specimen/Roboto) for all headings and text.

 **Colours**